masashitsubaki/QuantumDeepField_crystal/README.md

-# QuantumDeepField_crystal
-Quantum deep field for crystal
+# Quantum deep field for crystal